Dracula’s Daughter (USA, 1936)

 I first saw the 1931 Todd Browning/Bela Lugosi Dracula when I was in my late teens.
 As a young horror fan, I had read much about it before ever seeing more than clips, and expected it to wow me; instead I found it almost unwatchably hokey and daft.
 It took some time for me to realise that my reaction was nothing to do with the film itself: while its style was certainly dated, what I first saw as risible or clichéd was the result of my exposure to the many lampoons, pastiches and outright thefts it has suffered.
 It was impossible to me to see the film for what it was without the layers of cultural artefacts obscuring it.
 While Dracula’s Daughter doesn’t have to overcome quite the same legacy (ironic, given the story), it is still hokey and daft, only for different reasons.

 Picking up where Dracula left off, two policemen in Whitby discover the body of Count Dracula, a stake rammed through his heart.
 Professor Von Helsing (no, not a typo — see below) confesses, but denies the charge of murder on the grounds that Dracula has been dead for 500 years.
 Deciding that a psychiatrist will help his cause more than a good lawyer — a decision which proves he does need a psychiatrist — he calls upon his former student Jeffrey Garth for help.
 Meanwhile, Dracula’s body is stolen from a comedy relief policeman by a woman in a veil, wielding a magic ring, who takes the body out to the woods and burns it in a ritual manner.
 We discover that this is the daughter of the title, Contessa Marya Zeleska; given that she is Hungarian and 300 years younger than Dracula, we can only assume that she is his figurative daughter rather than any biological offspring.
-On the other hand, as the film later portrays the residents of Transylvania as speaking German, maybe the scriptwriters had no understanding of European geography.
+On the other hand, given that the film portrays Transylvanians as speaking German, maybe the scriptwriters had no understanding of European geography.

 After her attempt to free herself of her father’s vampiric legacy, Contessa Zeleska returns to London, where she soon discovers that this attempt was unsuccessful.
 Her path, along with that of two of her victims, crosses with Dr Garth, displaying either an uncanny degree of predestination or the belief on the part of the scriptwriters that London is a small town.
 The Contessa attempts to manipulate Garth into treating her, but ultimately her interest in him turns predatory.
 Tragedy ensues.

 Dracula’s Daughter is a deeply uneven film, despite its short running time.
 While the core of the story is a rather poignant take on the classic vampire story, with Contessa Zeleska trying to escape her cursed nature, it also relies heavily on the romantic subplot between Dr Garth and his impish assistant Janet (who does not seem to merit a surname) as well as plenty of comic relief.
 The bumbling policemen spend far more time on screen than they warrant.
-More peculiarly, the character of Sandor, Contessa Zeleska’s generally sinister manservant, sometimes drifts into that of a morose teenage goth; there is one exchange in particular that may have been intended as dramatic, but would be more at home in an episode of The Addams Family.
+More peculiarly, the character of Sandor, Contessa Zeleska’s generally sinister manservant, sometimes drifts into that of a morose teenage goth; there is one exchange, in particular, that may have been intended as dramatic, but would be more at home in an episode of The Addams Family.